alexiom/alexiom.github.io/_pages/home.md

   - /about/
 ---

-My name is Alex Marsh, and I recently completed a Ph.D. in Economics at the University of North Carolina at Chapel Hill.
-I was on the 2024-2025 economics job market and will be joining the Antitrust and Competition Practice at Bates White Economic Consulting in August.
+My name is Alex Marsh, and I am an Economist in the Antitrust and Competition Practice at Bates White Economic Consulting in Washington, DC.
+I completed my Ph.D. in Economics at the University of North Carolina at Chapel Hill.
+My research interests are in empirical industrial organization, specifically in empirical auctions and market definitions.

 <center> <a href="/papers/jmp/" class="btn btn--primary-secondary btn--large">Job Market Paper</a> &nbsp; &nbsp; &nbsp; <a href="/cv/" class="btn btn--primary-secondary btn--large">CV</a></center>